Trevor Gott: Professional career

-San Diego Padres
+Draft and minor leagues

 In early 2013, Baseball America named Gott as the second-best draft prospect from the University of Kentucky behind Corey Littrell.
 The San Diego Padres drafted Gott in the sixth round of the 2013 Major League Baseball draft.
-He signed with the Padres for a $200,000 signing bonus and made his professional debut with the Eugene Emeralds of the Class A-Short Season Northwest League.
-After making four appearances with Eugene in which he pitched to an earned run average (ERA) of 2.08, walked three, and struck out eight in 4 1/3 innings with no decisions, he was promoted to the Fort Wayne TinCaps of the Class A Midwest League.
+He signed with the Padres for a $200,000 signing bonus and made his professional debut with the Eugene Emeralds of the Low–A Northwest League.
+After making four appearances with Eugene in which he pitched to an earned run average (ERA) of 2.08, walked three, and struck out eight in 4 1/3 innings with no decisions, he was promoted to the Fort Wayne TinCaps of the Single–A Midwest League.
 He finished the season with the TinCaps, making 27 appearances for them and pitching 31 2/3 innings in which he walked 12, struck out 33, posted a record of 2–2 and an ERA of 2.56, and recorded his first four professional saves in five opportunities.
 He finished the 2013 season with 31 appearances and a 2.50 ERA overall, with 15 walks, 41 strikeouts, four saves, and a record of 2–2 in 36 innings of work.

-Gott started 2014 with the Lake Elsinore Storm in the Class A-Advanced California League and was named a California League All-Star.
+Gott started 2014 with the Lake Elsinore Storm in the High–A California League and was named a California League All-Star.
 He pitched 31 1/3 innings in 29 games for Lake Elsinore, striking out 31, walking nine, posting a record of 2–2 and an ERA of 3.16, and recording 16 saves in 20 opportunities.
-He was promoted to the San Antonio Missions of the Class AA Texas League in July 2014.
+He was promoted to the San Antonio Missions of the Double–A Texas League in July 2014.
 In 10 appearances for San Antonio, he had no decisions, but he struck out 11, walked nine, and pitched to a 4.63 ERA in 11 2/3 innings of work.